top of page

 On 8/29/2025 the PUC certified the list of documents for the case.
 That established the date from which the Commonwealth Court set a schedule for the case.
 Here is a copy of the list:

-Following the above item on 8/29/2025, the Commonwealth Court issued a briefing schedule.
+On 8/29/2025, the Commonwealth Court issued a briefing schedule.
 The briefs for the case are due 10/8/2025.
-Here is a copy of the schedule:

 On 9/18/2025 my lawyer filed a request to extend the filing deadline by 30 days.
 The other lawyers involved indicated their non-objection.
-That makes it fairly certain the request will be granted.
-If granted, the filing deadline becomes 11/8/2025.
-Here is a copy of the filling:
+On 9/22/2025 the Commonwealth Court granted the 30 day extension request.

+On 11/10/2025 my brief and Reproduced Record were filed with the Commonwealth Court.
 The brief is 70 pages long with a number of in-depth legal discussions.
 Here are key highlights for quick reading:

-#1 - The introduction on PDF pages 9 - 11 explains why this case is important and gives some background on utility regulation.
+#2 - The introduction on PDF pages 9 - 11 explains why this case is important and gives some background on utility regulation.

-#2 - PDF page 14 tabulates the legal questions involved.
+#3 - PDF page 14 tabulates the legal questions involved.

 #4 - PDF pages 33 - 38 are an excellent overall summary of the case.